mollymadden/one-good-street-frontend/README.md

 For our app, there are two main types of users - visitors, normal users and admin users.

-### Normal user
+### Normal user as passive browser
-Epic: As a normal user I want to view the website to determine and understand the purpose of One Good Street and view the listings of items to determine if I want to request or donate an item.
+Epic: As a normal user I want to view the website to determine and understand the purpose of One Good Street, and view the listings of items to determine if I want to request or donate an item.

-As a normal user, I want to view the listings of the product without signing up so I can easily view the title and image of products being donated.
+As a normal user, I want to view the individual listing pages of each item without signing up so I can easily view the title and image of items being donated.

-As a normal user, I want to view a detailed list of an individual product so I can ascertain if it is suitable for me.
+As a normal user, I want to view the details of an individual item so I can ascertain if it is suitable for me.

-As a normal user, I want to view contact information of the donor so I can contact him/her if I need to clarify any aspect of the product.
+As a normal user, I want to view contact information of the donor or Matiu Bush so I can contact him/her if I need to clarify any aspect of the item.

 As a normal user, I want to be able to help out if I wish, and this may include contacting One Good Street.

-As a normal user, I want to have the option to sign up for an account in order to offer help.
+As a normal user, I want to have the option to fill out a Get Involved form in order to offer help.

 ### Normal users as donors
-Epic: As a normal user who wishes to donate, I want to post a listing for my product so it can be donated.
+Epic: As a normal user who wishes to donate, I want to post a listing for my item so it can be donated to a person in need.

-As a normal user, I want to post a listing with a title, description, condition, location and image so the donee can see what they are requesting.
+As a normal user, I want to post a listing with a title, headline, description, category, location, and image so the donee can see what they are requesting.

 As a normal user, I want to post a listing with contact details made publicly available so the donee can contact me if there are any questions.

 As a normal user, I want to have the option of posting a listing without making my contact details publicly available.
-In this case, One Good Street would be the point of contact.
+In this case, One Good Street & Matiu Bush would be the point of contact.

-As a normal user, I want the website to only display the detailed description of the product (including title, description, condition, location, image) to people who may be interested in the item.
+As a normal user, I want the website to only display the detailed description of the item (including title, headline, description, category, location, and image) to people who may be interested in the item.

 ### Admin users
 Epic: As an admin user, I want to have the ability to oversee listings in the Library of Care Things.

-As an admin users, I want to be notified when a new listing has been created.
+As an admin user, I want to be notified when a new listing has been created.

 As an admin user, I want to view all listings so I can see what has already been listed.

-As an admin user, I want the ability to create, add, edit or delete listings.
+As an admin user, I want the ability to create, read, update, or delete listings.

-As an admin user, I want visitors to use my contact details to be the point of contact if they do not wish to provide their personal contact details.
+As an admin user, I want visitors to use my contact details to be the point of contact if they do not wish to make public their personal contact details.

 Sources